Logo

 Swami Vivekananda's success led to a change in mission, namely the establishment of Vedanta centres in the West.

-Swami Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his western audiences, who were especially attracted by and familiar with western esoteric traditions and movements like Transcendentalism and New thought.
+Swami Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his western audiences, who were more familiar with western esoteric traditions and movements.

 Swami Vivekananda regularly corresponded with his followers and brother monks, offering advice and financial support.

-Swami Vivekananda left for India on 16 December 1896 from England with his disciples Captain and Mrs Sevier and JJ Goodwin.
+Swami Vivekananda left for India from England on 16 December 1896, accompanied by his disciples Captain and Mrs Sevier and JJ Goodwin.

-Swami Vivekananda was later followed to India by Sister Nivedita, who devoted the rest of her life to the education of Indian women and India's independence.
+Swami Vivekananda was followed to India by Sister Nivedita, who devoted the rest of her life to the education of Indian women and the goal of India's independence.

-The ship from Europe arrived in Colombo, British Ceylon on 15 January 1897, and Swami Vivekananda received a warm welcome.
+Swami Vivekananda arrived in Colombo, British Ceylon on 15 January 1897, and received a warm welcome.

 Swami Vivekananda travelled from Colombo to Pamban, Rameswaram, Ramnad, Madurai, Kumbakonam and Madras, delivering lectures.

-On 1 May 1897 in Calcutta, Swami Vivekananda founded the Ramakrishna Mission for social service.
+On 1 May 1897 in Calcutta, Swami Vivekananda founded the Ramakrishna Mission, an institution dedicated to social service, with ideals based on Karma Yoga.

 Swami Vivekananda earlier inspired Jamsetji Tata to set up a research and educational institution when they travelled together from Yokohama to Chicago on Swami Vivekananda's first visit to the West in 1893.